querkmachine/beeps.website/src/accessibility.md

 These issues do not constitute a failure under WCAG 2.2 Level AA criteria, however may still represent a degraded experience or accessibility barrier to users.

-- The edges of character callout boxes aren't visible in forced colours mode, making it difficult to distinguish them from surrounding text.
 - The bottom border of the website header isn't visible in forced colours mode.
 - The icon of the navigation menu button isn't visible in forced colours mode.
 - The about and now pages use system emoji as iconography.
 Not all devices are capable of rendering emoji or the full range of emoji.
 Additionally, these may create a confusing and overly verbose experience for screen reader users.